Mayoral elections in Syracuse, New York: Background

 In 2017, incumbent Democratic mayor Stephanie Miner was term limited and could not seek reelection.
 Ben Walsh won the race to succeed her, defeating Democrat Juanita Perez Williams.
 Walsh comes from a family of Republican politicians.
 He is the son of Jim Walsh, former U.S. Representative from New York's 25th congressional district, and the grandson of William Walsh, former U.S. representative from New York's 33rd congressional district and former Mayor of Syracuse.
 However, Walsh himself is registered as an Independent, and was the first Independent elected mayor of Syracuse in 104 years.
 Walsh ran on three ballot lines: Independence, Reform, and a new line that he created for himself, Upstate Jobs.
 When Walsh confirmed that he would seek re-election, he did not clarify which lines he would campaign under.

-Whichever lines he pursues, he will face an uphill battle to get on the ballot, due to several developments since 2017.
-First, the Reform Party lost automatic ballot access in 2018 after failing to surpass 50,000 votes in that year's gubernatorial election.
-Then in November 2020, New York increased the cutoff for automatic ballot access.
-Previously, political parties only needed to gain at least 50,000 votes on their ballot line in a statewide election every four years in order to maintain automatic ballot access.
-But under the new rules, parties must at least gain either 130,000 votes or 2% of the total, whichever is higher.
-In addition, they must meet this threshold every two years.
-As a result of the increased restrictions, the Independence Party also lost its automatic ballot access after the 2020 presidential election.
-Parties who fail to meet the requirement can still get on the ballot via petition, but this is significantly more difficult, especially for minor parties.

 Walsh sought the endorsement of the Working Families Party, one of four parties that surpassed the threshold for automatic ballot access in the 2020 presidential election (the other three are the Democratic Party, the Republican Party, and the Conservative Party), but did not receive it.
 He has received the nomination of the Independence Party, but will need to collect 1,500 signatures in order to ensure that the Independence line will be on the 2021 ballot.
-If Walsh cannot collect enough signatures to qualify the Independence Party for the ballot, he will need to run a write-in campaign.
 On May 25, 2021, Walsh submitted 2,538 signatures to create a dedicated party ballot line.

 Democratic primary

 The Onondaga County Democratic Committee endorsed Greene on February 17, 2021.
 58% of the committee's members voted for Greene, while 42% voted for Bey.
 However, Bey chose to continue his candidacy and force a primary.
-In order to qualify for the primary ballot on June 22, Bey and Greene must collect 300 signatures from registered Democrats.